 Category Risk type Definition Financial risks Market risk The risk that arises from adverse changes in the value of, or income from, assets and changes in interest rates or exchange rates.
-The risk of loss if another party fails to meet its obligations, Credit risk or fails to do so in a timely fashion.
-The inherent uncertainty as to the occurrence, amount and timing of insurance liabilities.
-This includes adverse Insurance risk mortality, morbidity and persistency experience.
+The risk of loss if another party fails to meet its obligations, Credit risk Credit risk or fails to do so in a timely fashion.
+Insurance risk The inherent uncertainty as to the occurrence, amount and timing of insurance liabilities.
+This includes adverse mortality morbidity and participant experience Insurance Insurance fisk mortality, morbidity and persistency experience.
 Liquidity risk The risk that a business, though solvent on a balance sheet basis, either does not have the financial resources to meet its obligations as they fall due or can secure them only at excessive cost.
 Non-financial risks Operational risk The risk of direct or indirect loss resulting from inadequate or failed internal processes, people or systems, or from external events.
 This includes legal and regulatory compliance risk.
-Business environment risk Exposure to forces in the external environment that could significantly change the fundamentals that drive the business's overall objectives and strategy.
-Strategic risk Ineffective, inefficient or inadequate senior management processes for the development and implementation of business strategy in relation to the business environment and the Group's capabilities.
+E Business environment risk Exposure to forces in the external environment that could significantly change the fundamentals that drive the business's overall objectives and strategy.
+Strutogio right Ineffective, inefficient or inadequate senior management processes for the development and implementation of business strategy in relation to the business environment and Strategic risk the Group's capabilities.